Last Updated on August 8, 2023

 Another interesting tip this master baker suggested was to try to develop a consistent feeding schedule.
 For example, feeding at the same time each day or week.
 It seems that the yeast and lactic acid bacteria will become accustomed to their routine and even “know” how much time and food they have to live on before the next feeding – and naturally pace themselves accordingly.
 Smart little buggers!

 If you bake frequently or have the free time to tend to your starter daily, you can store the starter on your countertop.
-Yet when stored at room temperature, the sourdough starter will remain very active, and will need to be fed DAILY.
+Yet when stored at room temperature, the sourdough starter will remain very active and will need to be fed daily.
 Some serious bakers feed theirs twice per day!
-For us, that’s a bit much.
-We only bake on the weekends, sometimes every-other weekend.

 FEEDING A SOURDOUGH STARTER: INSTRUCTIONS